Mississippi: Up to 7,000 bodies from asylum may be in field

 In one box is a nearly full human skull from a young female patient, said Assistant Professor Anna Osterholtz, pointing to three dents in the skull that came from traumatic impacts.
 One is so severe that Osterholtz said the blow could have caused permanent brain damage.
 It's not clear whether the blow came before or after the patient was institutionalized.

-One of Zuckerman's graduate students inspected cross-sections of bones to find evidence of pellagra, or vitamin B deficiency, in the patients.
+One of Zuckerman's graduate students inspected cross-sections of bones to find evidence of pellagra, or vitamin B deficiency.
 Likely a result of a diet of corn, fatback and molasses, the condition can cause dementia-like symptoms.

 Skeletal remains can also show evidence of chronic disease.
 Syphilis in its late stages, for instance, can cause small brain tumors that result in moth hole-like craters in the skull.